mdshoeb2050/JS-A2Z-Series/JS_by_CN/Module-4/topics.md

     - Summary
     - Event handler is nothing but just a Function
     - `on + eventname`
-    - `addEventListener(-, -)`- two parameter , event name & event listener/handler
+    - `addEventListener(-, -)`- two parameter , event name & event listener/handler (Function)
-    - event listener : the action which has to be performed.
+    - event listener (function) : the action/Task which has to be performed.
-    - the browser invoke the handler when `specified event occurs`
+    - the `browser invoke the handler` when `specified event occurs`
     - when user clicks over a document or moves over a document : mouse events generated.
     -
 5. **Script Tag**